Police say homicide rates are dropping in Fresno, despite three recent fatal shootings

 FRESNO, Calif.
-(KSEE) – In Fresno, three deaths have resulted in three separate homicide investigations.
+(KGPE) – In Fresno, three deaths have resulted in three separate homicide investigations.

 The Fresno Police Department says it continues to work hard and put resources to stop any sort of crime.